 Emergency Dentistry In Cibolo & Schertz

 Dental emergencies are painful and inconvenient, and they never happen on your schedule.
-At our office, we always have same-day appointments available for patients who need emergency dentistry in Cibolo.
-With years of experience in restorative dentistry and sedation options available to help relieve your pain and discomfort, Dr. Patel offers expert treatment to get you back to optimal health.
-If you’re experiencing a dental emergency in Cibolo, call us now at (210) 797-7740.
+At our office, we always have same-day appointments available for patients who need emergency dentistry in Cibolo and Schertz.
+With years of experience in restorative dentistry and available to help relieve your pain and discomfort, Dr. Patel offers expert treatment to get you back to optimal health.
+If you’re experiencing a dental emergency in Cibolo, Schertz, or nearby areas, call us now at (210) 797-7740.

 What Is A Dental Emergency?

 Some dental emergencies, such as a missing, cracked, or loose tooth, may be relatively obvious.
 However, oral injuries are not the only type of dental emergency.
 Any oral issue that is causing you pain and discomfort that you cannot treat on your own is considered an emergency situation.
 This includes: